Formal Analysis and Supply Chain Security for Agentic AI Skills

 \paragraph{Method.} We generate synthetic dependency graphs with skill counts ranging from 10 to 1{,}000, each with randomized version constraints and dependency edges.
 We measure wall-clock time for complete dependency resolution (graph construction, constraint encoding, SAT solving, topological ordering).

 \paragraph{Results.}

-Dependency resolution scales sub-linearly in per-skill cost.
-At 1{,}000 skills---an order of magnitude beyond typical enterprise configurations---the total resolution time is 92.4\,ms, well within interactive latency requirements.
-The slight increase in per-skill cost (from 0.02\,ms to 0.09\,ms) reflects the growing constraint propagation overhead in the SAT encoding as the graph densifies; total time therefore grows slightly faster than linearly in the number of skills.
+At 1{,}000 skills---an order of magnitude beyond typical enterprise configurations---the median resolution time is 26.7\,ms, well within interactive latency requirements.
+Per-skill cost rises with graph size, from 0.005\,ms to 0.027\,ms, reflecting the growing constraint-propagation overhead in the SAT encoding as the graph densifies; total time therefore grows slightly faster than linearly in the number of skills.
 Each figure is the median of five runs on deterministic graphs built from a fixed seed, measured on the machine reported in Section~\ref{sec:eval-setup}.

 The $O(|V|+|E|)$ cycle detection and $O(|V| \cdot |E|)$ worst-case SAT solving remain practical at these scales.
 For context, the largest known agent deployments (enterprise orchestration platforms with hundreds of skills) fall within the 200--500 range, where \textsc{SkillFortify} resolves dependencies in under 10\,ms. The resolver depends on \texttt{python-sat}, distributed as the optional \texttt{sat} extra; installations without it do not perform SAT-based resolution.